FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Introduction

-In this paper, we propose \name, a novel Multi-level \emph{Fine-grained constraints} Following Benchmark. \name comprehensively includes five different types of constraints, namely content (i.e., individual descriptive constraint to response), Scenario (i.e., specific situation/background implicit constraint to response), Style (i.e., response style constraint), format (i.e., structure constraint to response), and Example (i.e., few-shot constraint).
-To precisely estimate constraint following capabilities for LLMs, as shown in Figure~\ref{fig:followbench}, we propose a novel \emph{Multi-level} mechanism that incrementally increases a single constraint to straightforward instructions at each level.
-These initial instructions are collected from more than 50 NLP tasks, including both closed- and open-ended questions.
-For evaluation purposes, we propose a hybrid solution comprising rule-based and model-based solutions.
+In this paper, we construct \name, a \textbf{Multi-level Fine-grained Constraints Following Benchmark}. \name comprehensively includes five different types of constraints from real-world scenarios, namely Content (i.e., explicit restrictions on the response content), Situation (i.e., specific situation/background information added to the question), Style (i.e., response style requirements), Format (i.e., response format requirements), and Example (i.e., example pattern recognition and following).
+To precisely estimate the difficulty degree to which LLMs can follow instructions, as shown in Figure~\ref{fig:followbench}, we propose a novel \emph{Multi-level} mechanism that incrementally adds a single constraint to straightforward instructions at each increased level.
+The multi-level mechanism enables us to pinpoint the difficulty level at which LLMs fail to follow instructions, thereby estimating the upper limit of instruction-following capability in LLMs more precisely.
+Overall, \name consists of 820 meticulously curated instructions from over 50 NLP tasks, including both closed- and open-ended questions.
+For evaluation purposes, we propose a hybrid evaluation method comprising rule-based and model-based solutions.
 Given LLMs' outputs, both solutions judge whether the outputs satisfy each of the constraints in the instructions.
-The rule-based solutions focus on instructions with precise answers while the model-based solutions are applied to instructions with semantic constraints.
-Specifically, instead of merely using current instructions and responses as input, we additional provide the evolution process of the instructions in the input prompts to strong LLM-based judges to better understand each individual constraint.
+The rule-based solutions focus on closed-ended instructions while the model-based solutions are applied to opened-ended instructions.
+For model-based solutions, instead of merely using current instructions and responses as input, we additionally provide the evolution process of the instructions in the input prompts to LLM judges to better understand each individual constraint.
+Both the data construction and the evaluation undergo human verification.